-In February, there were 18 posts to this blog.
-In March, there were 39.
-With this post, there have been 36 in April.
+In its first year, there were 473 posts to this blog.
 When you navigate to http://dwf.blogs.com, you see the most recent 10 posts.
 A common question I get is, "Since I can only see the most recent 10 posts, how do I see the older posts?"

 There are several ways you can do this.